khakhalin/notes/keywords/graphsage.md

 * Another example from (Kipf 2017): $H^k = D^{-1/2}A D^{-1/2}H^{k-1}$

 > The lecture has a whole slide with small-font bibliography.
 Parse?

+The approach works best for feature-rich graphs (when each node comes with lots of info), but allegedly can do "topology-only" as well.

+The paper claims it to be conceptually related to the **Weisfeiler-Lehman Isomorphism Test** - look it up? #todo

 # Attention on graphs